American Museum of Natural History: Native American halls

-Hall of Northwest Coast Indians
+Northwest Coast Hall

-The Hall of Northwest Coast Indians is a one-story hall on the museum's ground floor behind the Grand Gallery and in between Warburg and Spitzer Halls. it is the museum's oldest hall, having been established in 1899 by anthropologist Franz Boas as the Jesup North Pacific Hall.
+The Northwest Coast Hall is a one-story hall on the museum's ground floor behind the Grand Gallery and in between Warburg and Spitzer Halls. it is the museum's oldest hall, having been established in 1899 by anthropologist Franz Boas as the Jesup North Pacific Hall.
 The hall now contains artifacts and exhibits of the tribes of the North Pacific Coast cultural region (Southern Alaska, Northern Washington, and a portion of British Columbia).
 Featured prominently in the hall are four "House Posts" from the Kwakwaka'wakw nation and murals by William S. Taylor depicting native life.
 As of 2022, there are 9,000 items in total, including 78 totem poles, as well as a Haida canoe suspended from the ceiling (relocated from the Grand Gallery in 2020).
 The artifacts are accompanied by text in numerous Native American languages.

 Artifacts in the hall originated from three main sources.
-The earliest of these was a gift of Haida artifacts collected by John Wesley Powell and donated by Herbert Bishop in 1882.
+The earliest of these was a gift of Haida artifacts collected by John Wesley Powell and donated by future trustee Heber R. Bishop in 1882.
 This was followed by the museum's purchase of two collections of Tlingit artifacts collected by Lt.
 George T. Emmons in 1888 and 1894.
 The remainder of the hall's artifacts were collected during the famed Jesup North Pacific Expedition between 1897 and 1902.
 Led by Boas and financed by museum president Morris Ketchum Jesup, the expedition was the first for the museum's Division of Anthropology and is now considered the "foremost expedition in American anthropology".
-Many famous ethnologists took part, including George Hunt, who secured the Kwakwaka'wakw House Posts that currently stand in the hall.
+Many famous ethnologists took part, including George Hunt, who secured the Kwakwaka'wakw House Posts in the hall.
 Other tribes featured in the hall include Coastal Salish, Nuu-chah-nulth, Tsimshian, and Nuxalk.

-At the time of its opening, the Hall of Northwest Coast Indians was one of four halls dedicated to the native peoples of United States and Canada.
+At the time of its opening, the Northwest Coast Hall was one of four halls dedicated to the native peoples of United States and Canada.
 It was originally organized in two sections, the first being a general area pertaining to all peoples of the region and the second a specialized area divided by tribe.
 This was a point of contention for Boas who wanted all artifacts in the hall to be associated with the proper tribe (much like it is currently organized), eventually leading to the dissolution of Boas's relationship with the museum.
 In May 2022, the hall reopened after a five-year, $19 million renovation, with more than 1,000 artifacts on view.
 The new display includes work from contemporary artists such as Greg Colfax KlaWayHee and Robert Davidson.